siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Purpose**

 By defining a schema it unifies common types of events together.
-This enables them to be processed at queries using their defined attributes in a streaming manner, and let sinks and sources to map events to and from various data formats.
+This enables them to be processed at queries using their defined attributes in a streaming manner, and let sinks and sources to map events to/from various data formats.

 **Syntax**